CONVERTING FS2004 AIRCRAFT TO FSX TUTORIALTABLE OF CONTENTS

 The nightmap textures should be specified without the $ sign and

 with a BMP extension.
-For example, the night texture for the
+For example, the emissive texture for the

 3. The other textures are handled in the same way as in the exterior model.